flexa-script/interpreter-prealpha1/README.md

     - [ ] Add 'in' operator to check if anything is in array/string
     - [ ] immediate if
     - [X] typeof: returns type of object
-        - [ ] add namespace to type name return
+        - [X] add namespace to type name return
+        - [ ] bring error header to a higher level
-    - [I] typeid: returns hash of typeof
+    - [X] typeid: returns hash of typeof
 - [X] Add built in funcs:
     - [X] len: returns size of array/string
 - [X] Let functions return array